 Prior to the council, Mellergaard was employed in the agency industry as Head of Social at the creative agency BABY and social media advisor at Advice A/S. She also has a background working with content strategy and employee advocacy as Social Business Manager at IBM Denmark and is regularly used as a social media specialist in Danish media.

-Nico Reinhold is Head of Social Media & Films of Deutsche Bank AG.
-He is, amongst others, in charge of content strategy, digital formats and blogger relations.
+Nico Reinhold is Business Partner Digital Strategy and Communications at Aareal Bank.
+Before he was Head of Social Media & Films of Deutsche Bank AG.
+He was, amongst others, in charge of content strategy, digital formats and blogger relations.
 Nico worked as a spokesperson and a journalist, and he holds a degree in economics and communications.

 Dr. Sebastian Rudolph (41) is Head of Corporate Communications & Public Affairs at Bilfinger SE.
 He is responsible for the worldwide activities External -, Internal -, Marketing-, Online-, CSR-, HR- and Compliance-Communication as well as for governmental relations.
 In his function, he reports directly to CEO Tom Blades.
 Before this, Sebastian Rudolph was Head of Communications at the Federal Ministry of Transport & Digital Infrastructure and the Federal Ministry of Transport, Building and Urban Development.
 Sebastian Rudolph started his career as a journalist, working for the ARD (TV), n-tv and a daily newspaper.